lpar/hello-express/README.md

  3. You need to enable ES6+ modules in TypeScript by setting `"module": "es6"` in `tsconfig.json`.
  4. After doing that, the default module resolution for TypeScript is "classic" so you have to set `"moduleResolution": "Node"` in `tsconfig.json` as well.
+ 5. Since Express isn't packaged as an ES6 module yet, you need to set `"allowSyntheticDefaultImports": true` in `tsconfig.json` so you can import the main `express` function.

 If you skip #2 above, you'll get an error like this: